 Attendance and participation in class are essential to efficiently learning and fully understanding course material.
 Accordingly, attendance and participation are strongly encouraged.
 However, attendance is not a component of your final grade.
-Although attendance is not a component of your final grade, if your lecturer chooses to take attendance, your attendance record may be used to inform borderline grade resolution at the end of the semester.

 Health and Safety Contingencies

 In response to a health or safety concern, the University may decide to change our mode of instruction to virtual.
 In such event, we will take advantage of online technologies to hold classes and to administer assessments.
 The dates, times, or formats of assessments may change.
 An announcement will be made on Carmen that provides details and instructions for any switch to virtual instruction if necessary.